PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/02-page-descriptor.md

 }
 ```

-We have a hybrid page :
+We have a hybrid page.
+Suppose it contains a form submitted via POST method :

 - a GET request will return the page from the cache.
 The page was built by calling the `generate` method with a `StaticHandlerContext` without any `session`.
 Therefore `message` will be `undefined`.
-Suppose the page contains a form submitted with a POST method.
-- a POST request will call the `POST` handler and redirect to the same URL with a GET method when done (via a [303 See Other](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/303)) while forcing Frugal to handle this GET method dynamically (via `forceDynamic: true`).
+- a POST request (form submission) will call the `POST` handler and redirect to the same URL with a GET method when done (via a [303 See Other](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/303)) while forcing Frugal to handle this GET method dynamically (via `forceDynamic: true`).
 - The user is redirected to the same URL with a GET request that forces a dynamic page generation.
 The `generate` method is called dynamically with the `session` of the user.
 The `generate` method can get the message that was set during the `POST` and display it to the user.
+- If the user refresh the page, he gets the static page in cache without any `message`.